 · N95 Masks will be available for faculty and staff upon return to campus and upon request.

 · During this remote time-frame, cleaning protocols will be increased in the buildings where students and staff are present.

 Students in workforce or clinical classes in the licensed health professions will receive specific guidance from their instructors.
 We are also aware that many career and technical education classes are meeting face to face.

 As a reminder, although the campuses are closed to most employees, the College remains open.
 We are hopeful that this is a temporary measure and will look forward to a safe return to the workplace on February 1, 2022.
 Please continue to monitor your emails and the TCC coronavirus website for opening procedures.

 Information for students coming to campus

 Here are important guidelines, requirements and frequently asked questions.
-If you have a question, ask your instructor or call the Info Center at 757-822-1122.
+If you have a question, ask your instructor or call the Virtual Student Support Team at 757-822-1111.

 Sign in: Buildings will have one entrance.
 You should sanitize your hands upon entry and sign in, affirming that you have no symptoms and that you haven’t knowingly been exposed to COVID-19.